 B) Resize Images on Mac Using Automator Quick Action

 Now after you have created a quick action shortcut, you can use it to resize any image on your Mac.
 Open the Finder app on your Mac.

-Step 2: Resize Image on Mac using Automator Quick Action
+Step 2: Resize the Image on Mac using Automator Quick Action

 Now, browse for the image that you want to resize and right-click on it.
-From the context menu, select Resize Image option.
-If your File is on Desktop or you don’t see Resize Image option directly, then right-click on it and go to Quick Actions > Resize Image.
+From the context menu, select the Resize Image option.
+If your File is on the Desktop or you don’t see the Resize Image option directly, then right-click on it and go to Quick Actions > Resize Image.

 INFO: You can also resize multiple images on Mac using this Automator Quick Action.
 First, select all images that you want to resize.
 Then, simply right-click and choose Resize Image (or right-click > Quick Actions > Resize Image).

 Resize Images on Mac Easily using Automator Quick Action

 So, the above tutorial explained, how you can use the Automator app on Mac to create a Quick Action to resize images on Mac.
 You can also create a lot of other quick actions like Dark/Light theme switcher using Automator on macOS.
 This image resizing trick is going to be very useful for bloggers who need to resize their images to a specific size before uploading them.